 What If Someone Already Owns a Federal Trademark Registration?

 You can only acquire legitimate common law trademark rights if someone doesn’t already own a federal trademark registration for a similar trademark for related products/services.
 So, for example, let’s say you open up a restaurant in New York City called SATELLITE BURGERS.
 However, an individual named John Smith already owns an active trademark registration for the name SATELLITE for “restaurant services.”
 Because the federal registration gives Mr. Smith the exclusive nationwide right to use SATELLITE in connection with restaurant services, your use of SATELLITE BURGERS would be considered an infringement of Mr. Smith’s federal trademark rights.
 In other words, you could not acquire common law trademark rights in SATELLITE BURGERS even though you’re actually using the name in connection with restaurant services.
 This is true even if Mr. Smith doesn’t actually operate any restaurants in New York City.

 How Long Do Common Law Trademark Rights Last?

 The good news about common law trademark rights is that they can theoretically last forever.
-So long as you continue using your trademark in commerce in connection with the advertising and sale of products/services, you will continue to own common law trademark rights in the geographic areas in which you provide your products/services.
-This is very different from the additional benefits and protections you get with ownership of a federal trademark registration issued by the United States Patent and Trademark Office (USPTO), which you can lose by failing to meet the trademark registration renewal deadlines.
+So long as your trademark is in use in commerce in connection with the advertising and sale of products/services, you will continue to own common law trademark rights in the geographic areas in which you provide your products/services.
+This is very different from the additional benefits and protections you get with ownership of a federal trademark registration issued by the United States Patent and Trademark Office (USPTO), which you can lose by failing to meet the trademark registration renewal and maintenance deadlines.

 Questions About Trademark Rights?